t2ne/sad-cli/README.md

   --enhancer gfpgan  # optional, requires GFPGAN weights
 ```

+For backwards compatibility, `python inference.py ...` also works (shim).

 This writes the output video into the results/ directory.

 `--save_dir` is optional; when provided, it forces SadTalker to write all intermediate files into that exact folder.
-This is used by `cli.py` so the generated `piper.wav` is co-located with the run intermediates and gets cleaned up.
+This is used by `main.py` so the generated `piper.wav` is co-located with the run intermediates and gets cleaned up.

 ## Configuration

-Defaults live in `config.py` and can be overridden via a `.env` file.
+Defaults live in `config.py` and can be overridden via a `.env` file or changed in the file itself.

 Key settings: